-The Australian Government, state and territory governments share funding of public hospitals in Australia.
+The Australian government, state and territory governments share funding of public hospitals in Australia.
 A small share of funding comes from non-government organisations such as private health insurers.

-The Government contributes funding for public hospital services through the National Health Reform Agreement (NHRA), which includes emergency departments, hospitals and community health settings.
+The government contributes funding for public hospital services through the National Health Reform Agreement (NHRA), which includes emergency departments, hospitals and community health settings.

 The system is based on activity-based funding (ABF).
-This means the Government does not give state hospitals lump sums or blocks of funding to be spent as they see fit.
+This means the government does not give state hospitals lump sums or blocks of funding to be spent as they see fit.
 ABF operates as a reimbursement for actual work done because some diagnoses cost more to care for than others.

-In the 2022-23 Budget, the Government announced that over the next 5 years it will contribute an estimated $149.8 billion to public hospitals, including funding under the 2020-25 NHRA.
+In the 2022-23 Budget, the government announced that over the next 5 years it will contribute an estimated $149.8 billion to public hospitals, including funding under the 2020-25 NHRA.

-Australian Government funding of public hospitals has grown from $13.3 billion in 2012-13 to an estimated $27.2 billion in 2022-23.
-It will increase 145% to an estimated $35.7 billion in 2025-26.
+Australian government funding of public hospitals has grown from $13.3 billion in 2012-13 to an estimated $27.2 billion in 2022-23.
+It will increase 145% to an estimated $32.7 billion in 2025-26.

-The table shows estimated Australian Government public hospital funding for each state and territory for 2022-23 and 2025-26.
+The table shows estimated Australian government public hospital funding for each state and territory for 2022-23 and 2025-26.

 State | Estimated funding: 2022-23 | Estimated funding: 2025-26 |